-Senator Paul, an ophthalmologist, shared his own experience seeing a child's allergic response from being stung by a bee and his understanding of the need for EpiPens.
+Senator Paul, an ophthalmologist, commented on a prime example of crony capitalism.
+He spoke about his own experience seeing a child's allergic response from being stung by a bee and his understanding of the need for EpiPens.
 However, the recent price hike of EpiPens, he argued, was made possible not through capitalism but through the U.S. Food and Drug Administration's prevention of competition.

 Yes, the government actively put the brakes on approving competitors to the EpiPen brand, burdening generic brands with bureaucracy and red tape.